The US Federal Trade Commission is expected to file a lawsuit to block Amgen's $28.3bn deal to buy Horizon Therapeutics, Reuters reported.

 Top Barclays TMT investment bankers decamp for UBS.
 (People)

-Top Barclays TMT investment bankers decamp for UBS in the United States in the last few days, Reuters
+Top Barclays TMT investment bankers decamp for UBS in the United States in the last few days, Reuters reported.

 UBS has hired Laurence Braham, Richard Hardegree, Richard Casavechia, Ozzie Ramos, Jason Williams, Neil Meyer and Ken Tittle from Barclays.
 These bankers follow Barclays ex-colleagues Marco Valla, Jeff Hinton and Kurt Anthony, whose moves to UBS were announced in April.